Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/unit-projects/unit-one-project-requirements.md

 **Please Note:** We still take normal attendance for scheduled classroom days that fall on project periods.

-So, you are expected to be available via Slack/Zoom for check'ins and stand up/stand down.
+So, you are expected to be available via Slack/Zoom for check'ins and stand ups.

 Squad leaders will regularly check on your progress to ensure you're on track to reach MVP.